Cleans the teeth well & offers more advanced features

 The app is very comprehensive with lots of options.
 It gives you all you need though to not only effectively brush your teeth, but to log the cleans and motivate you.

-At times I have found these distracting, you may want to customise the settings to avoid some notifications.
+At times I have found these distracting, you may want to customize the settings to avoid some notifications.

 You don’t have to use the app at all if you don’t want to.
 Even if you do, you don’t have to use it all the time; the brush itself can store the data for up to 20 cleans.